thodan/sixd_toolkit/doc/sixdb_challenge_2017.md

-# 6DB: Format of results
+# SIXD challenge 2017 - format of results

-Author: Tomas Hodan (hodantom@cmp.felk.cvut.cz), Center for Machine Perception, Czech Technical University in Prague

-## Evaluation problem: 6D localization of a single instance of a single object

 For a test image XXXX and object YY, which is present in that image, the evaluated method is expected to estimate the 6D pose of an instance of object YY and save the results in file **XXXX\_YY.txt**.

 The first line of the file with results contains a single real number representing the run time (in seconds, -1 if not available).
 Every other line